-It is not the good starters who wear the crowns or receive the medals in every race, but the good finishers.
-While it is a must to start the Christian race well, we shall not be crowned unless we run and finish well.
+In every race it is not the good starters who wear the crowns or receive the medals, but the good finishers.
+While it is a must to start well the Christian race, nevertheless we shall not be crowned unless we run and finish well.

 The Scripture admonishes, “But he who endures to the end shall be saved.”
 (Matt.
 24:13 NKJV).
 “Be faithful until death, and I will give you the crown of life.”
 (Rev. 2:10 NKJV).

 You cannot run and finish well the race that is set before you if you fail to abide in the doctrine of Christ.